prazwolp/InfoSec101/Tools/03Metasploit101.md

 ![run](https://user-images.githubusercontent.com/93686063/201382661-a9babdd5-0e20-404b-bbe1-ddbd03e30606.JPG)

-We can see in the picture above that it found a successful login for our Tomcat Server.
-Now we will use the credentials we found in order to break into the Tomcat Server.
+We can see in the picture above that it found a successful login for our Tomcat Server. $`sploit` Now we will use the credentials we found in order to break into the Tomcat Server.

 We hit $`back` in order to get to the msfconsole.
 We will look for an exploit to upload a shell to the Server.